 - Hands-on experience: Through the capstone experience, students will complete hands-on projects involving original research, internships, service projects, and field trips.
 In the process, they will synthesize and integrate the knowledge and skills obtained through their coursework into a coherent framework and project, in preparation for life after graduation.

 Courses can be selected from a diversity of offerings available from different departments.
-GECS majors take a core of 12 foundational courses.
-Core courses are offered through the departments of earth & planetary sciences, mathematics, economics, chemistry, engineering, psychology, sociology, and political science.
+GECS majors take a core of 13 foundational courses.
+Core courses are offered through the departments of Earth & Planetary Sciences, Mathematics, Economics, Chemistry, Engineering, and Political Science.